X

 Lauren Haley

 This summer I conducted my practicum at the VA Hospital.
 I am currently working on a telephone support group for spouses of deployed soldiers.
 The support groups are designed to offer education, skills building, and stress management techniques as well as offer resources and support.
 I have been involved in data collection for a VA assessment to determine participants' perceptions of the project.
-I've also been conducting data analysis for a similar project that was conducted in 2012 called Spouse READI.
+I've also been conducting data analysis for a similar project in 2012 called Spouse READI.
 The project dealt with helping spouses with reintegration issues following their service members' return home from deployment.
 I've been conducting data analysis on the qualitative data looking at the participants' perceptions of social support.

 Jenessa Gebers

 Over the summer, Jenessa Gebers (Dual, '15), completed her practicum with Uganda Village Project.
-She lived and worked in rural Iganga District, Uganda, with an interdisciplinary team which focused specifically on water, sanitation, and hygiene (WASH).
-As a team they worked in several villages, conducting needs assessments, learning from Water and Jenessa Gebers practicum2Sanitation Committee and Village Health Team members, facilitating meetings between community members and the District Water Office, and teaching WASH in schools.
+She worked in the rural Iganga District, Uganda, with an interdisciplinary team focusing on water, sanitation, and hygiene (WASH).
+They worked in several villages as a team, conducting needs assessments, learning from the Water and Sanitation Committee and Village Health Team members, facilitating meetings between community members and the District Water Office, and teaching WASH in schools.
 Additionally, Jenessa conducted research examining the barriers to water access where they were working, the health problems that arise from limited access, and the effectiveness of community-based solutions.
 She will present her practicum on December 1st at the Anthropology Department's Practicum Forum and also hopes to present a paper of her findings at the SfAA Annual Meetings in March of next year.

 Theo Davies